 Brentuximab Vedotin (bren-TUX-i-mab ve-DOE-tin)

-Treats cancer, including Hodgkin lymphoma, systemic anaplastic large cell lymphoma, and primary cutaneous anaplastic large cell lymphoma.
+Treats cancer, including Hodgkin lymphoma, systemic anaplastic large cell lymphoma, peripheral T-cell lymphoma, and primary cutaneous anaplastic large cell lymphoma.

 AdcetrisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to brentuximab, or if you are pregnant.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
 This medicine must be given slowly, so the needle will have to stay in place for at least 30 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - You may also receive other medicines (including fever medicine, allergy medicine, steroids, G-CSF) to help prevent possible allergic reactions to the injection.